 Try a Winter Sport

 Campgaw – Mahwah

-Perfect for beginners and young skiers, Campgaw Mountain offers lessons for ages 4–6 and a dedicated beginner hill with magic carpets for easy access to the top.
-Snow tubing requires advance tickets.
-Season passes for are currently available.
+Perfect for beginners and young skiers, Campgaw Mountain offers group and private lessons for ages 6 and under as well as a dedicated beginner hill with magic carpets for easy access to the top.
+Advance tickets are recommended for snow tubing.
+Tickets go on sale six days prior to the day you would like to attend.
+Season passes for 2019/2020 are currently available.

 Have a blast snow tubing at Mountain Creek.
 Photo courtesy of Mountain Creek

 This ever-popular ski spot is busy on holiday weekends for good reason: it offers the best and closest ski experience for New Jersey families.
 With 46 runs, snow tubing, and a vertical drop of 1,000 feet, this mountain has something for everyone.
 Multiple snow pass options may make your visits more cost-effective if you plan to go more than once.

 Several seasonal outdoor rinks are open for the winter, and many indoor skating rinks offer public skating sessions every weekend.
 When little legs get tired, it's time for hot chocolate.

 Go wolf-watching and learn all about these beautiful creatures at the Lakota Wolf Preserve.
 Photo courtesy of the preserve